 The phone has more premium features too.
 Notably, you’ll get a triple camera system on the back, which consists of a 13-megapixel main camera, a 2-megapixel macro camera, and a 2-megapixel depth camera.
 Powering it all is a hefty 5,050mAh battery, which is charged through the USB-C port on the bottom of the device.
 The phone also has a dedicated Google Assistant button, which could come in handy, and a side-mounted fingerprint sensor.

 The Nokia G10 retains a similar design to C-Series phones, with a small notch on the top for the 8-megapixel front-facing camera.
-That display is a 6.5-inch 720p display, like the C-Series phones.
+It has a 6.5-inch 720p display, like the C-Series phones.
 The G10 ships with Android 11, with a promised two years of upgrades.
-The G10 will be out in the U.K. at the end of April for 110 pounds, or around $151.
+You can buy the Nokia G10 for $149 through Amazon, and in the U.K. for 110 pounds, or around $151.

 Next up is the Nokia G20, which again, gets a slight performance bump.
 The device has a MediaTek G35 processor, with 4GB of RAM and either 64GB or 128GB of storage, which should be enough for most.